Qatari prime minister says Hamas had 'generally positive' response to Gaza cease-fire proposal

-Sheikh Mohammed bin Abdulrahman Al-Thani shared his assessment Tuesday at a news conference with the visiting U.S. secretary of state, Antony Blinken.
+Qatar, which has long mediated with Hamas, has been working with the U.S. and Egypt to broker a cease-fire that would involve an extended halt in fighting and the release of the over 100 hostages still held by Hamas after its Oct.
+7 cross-border raid that ignited the war nearly four months ago.

-Qatar has been working with the U.S. and Egypt to broker a cease-fire that would involve an extended halt in fighting and the release of hostages held by Hamas militants.
+Sheikh Mohammed bin Abdulrahman Al-Thani did not provide any details on Hamas' response but said the group had “comments.”
+Blinken confirmed that officials had received Hamas' response and said he would brief Israel's leaders when he visits the country on Wednesday.

-Sheikh Mohammed gave no further details, but expressed optimism and said information was being relayed to Israel.
+Hamas said in a statement that it responded in a “positive spirit” to the latest proposal from the U.S. and Mideast mediators.
+But the militant group said it still seeks “a comprehensive and complete” cease-fire to end “the aggression against our people.”
+Israel has ruled out the kind of permanent cease-fire sought by the militant group.

 Israel's defense minister has said his country's offensive will eventually reach the town of Rafah, on the Egyptian border, where more than half of Gaza's 2.3 million people have sought refuge and are now living in increasingly miserable conditions.